Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 The narrator or the author found a lot of ragpicker boys visiting her locality in Delhi and searching for something in the garbage dumps.
 The garbage dumps were quite precious for them because these were the only source of their livelihood.
 That's why, the author says that garbage is gold for them

-According to the narrator Saheb was living in Dhaka.
+According to the narrator, Saheb was living in Dhaka.
 His house was in the lap of nature.
 But Saheb did not have any memory of his house in Dhaka.
-His mother informed him that there were so many storms and floods which swept away their homes and fields.
+His mother informed him that there were so many storms and floods that swept away their homes and fields.
 As a result, they came to Delhi.

 Q. Name the lesson and its author.